Boxylmer/ESPLiveBackLight/README.md

 - 3D printing through FreeCAD
 - Circuit board design through KiCAD

-And for potential employers looking at this, look at all this cool CI/CD stuff!

-To provide a fast, fully customizable backlight that updates with the colors on the borders of your screen.
+Provides a fast, fully customizable backlight that updates with the colors on the margin of your screen.

-It aims to consume as little CPU as possible and not compete with GPU resources.

 Features and todo